finos/datahelix/profiler/README.md

 `test-output.json` in your current directory (which is `data-engineering-generator\profiler`)

-## Test input files and expected output files (temporary solution)
+## Test input files and expected output files

-For now we keep track of some input files and their expected output file under these two folders
+We keep track of some input files and their expected output file under these two folders

 - `profiler\src\test\resources\`
 - `profiler\src\test\resources\expected_output\`

-This is only a temporary solution.
+During build time we run Integration tests that compare the profiles currently generated to the expected outputs.

 Please refer to the `README.md` file in `profiler\src\test\resources\expected_output\` for more details.

 ## Submitting a Spark job